Search the GHTC website

 CDC has unique expertise and capacity to detect, track, and contain infectious disease outbreaks and develop the right technologies to advance these efforts.
 CDC’s work is critical to protecting Americans and people around the world from emerging epidemics, as well as monitoring the impact of current tools and global health programs to maximize future investments.

-CDC support has helped advance CDC support has helped advance:
+CDC support has helped advance at least:

-promising products in late-stage development
+promising products into late-stage development*

 R&D investment by health area R&D investment by health area